cardano-foundation/developer-portal/docs/get-started/cardano-cli/simple-transactions.md

 Transaction successfully submitted.
 ```

-## Building transactions with `build` command
+## Building transactions with the `build` command

-Utilizing the `build` command for transaction construction offers a much simpler process, note that it requires an active connection to the node to obtain the protocol parameters in real time, it uses the parameters to automatically calculate the fee to be paid. `build` also offers the  `--change-address` flag, which helps us to automatically balance the transaction, sending the change to the specified address.
+Using the `build` command for transaction construction simplifies the process significantly.
+However, it requires an active connection to the node to obtain the protocol parameters in real time.
+These parameters are then used to automatically calculate the fee to be paid.
+Additionally, the `build` command offers the `--change-address` flag, which automatically balances the transaction by sending the change to the specified address.

-To illustrate, let's send 500 ADA (500000000 lovelace) to the `payment2.addr`.
+For example, let's send 500 ada (500000000 lovelace) to the `payment2.addr`.

-Query the UTxOs of the input address:
+First, query the UTXOs of the input address:

 ```shell
 cardano-cli query utxo --address $(cat payment.addr)